DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/20 Populate the Form Fields.md

 The Form generates a [simple item](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/) for each field in the [formData](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#formData) object.
 A simple item is a label-editor pair.

-To populate form fields, assign an object to the **formData** property.
-Each field in this object will be visualized as a label-editor pair.
-Such pairs are called "simple items".
-The Form automatically defines which editors it will generate for fields in the **formData** object.
-The editor's type depends on the data type of the field's value.
-The Form in the following example will create the [TextBox](/Documentation/ApiReference/UI_Widgets/dxTextBox/), [NumberBox](/Documentation/ApiReference/UI_Widgets/dxNumberBox/), and [DateBox](/Documentation/ApiReference/UI_Widgets/dxDateBox/) editors:
+To populate form fields, assign an object to the [formData](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#formData) property.
+Each data field in this object produces a [simple item](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/)&mdash;a label-editor pair in which the label displays the data field name and the editor edits the data field value.

+The Form chooses default editors based on the field's data type: [TextBox](/Documentation/ApiReference/UI_Widgets/dxTextBox/) for string values, [NumberBox](/Documentation/ApiReference/UI_Widgets/dxNumberBox/) for numbers, [DateBox](/Documentation/ApiReference/UI_Widgets/dxDateBox/) for dates.
+You can use the [editorType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorType) property to specify an editor explicitly.
+In the following example, the Form uses default editors:

 ---
 ##### jQuery